 Guava

 Guavas are a sort of nutritional cosmopolitan in that they contain a good mix of vitamins.
-They are high in vitamin A in particular which promotes eye health and can improve sight.
+They are high in vitamin c and vitamin A in particular which promotes eye health and can improve sight.
 Three ounces of guava only contains around 4.5g of sugar too, meaning you can enjoy a good portion before it would negatively affect your weight loss goals.
 Guava also helps the body maintain its metabolic rate and is a good source of copper, a deficiency that can cause thyroid hyperfunctions.
 This makes the fruit a good addition for those who experience weight gain as a result of thyroid problems.

 Grapefruits

 Studies into grapefruit and weight loss make for interesting reading.
 One such experiment showed that grapefruit can significantly improve weight loss.
 Over a twelve week period, participants who ate three portions of fresh grapefruit per day lost 1.6kg whereas the control group, who were given placebos, lost only 0.3kg.
 It also contains many of the antioxidants mentioned above as well as lycopene.
 This can provide a reduced risk of prostate cancer and help with the symptoms of common cancer treatments.
+Grapefruit also contains a good amount of vitamin c which can help improve improve your immune system.

 Are There Any Fruits To Avoid When Trying To Lose Weight?